ibm-cloud-docs/databases-for-cassandra/learn-security-compliance.md

 It is the customer’s responsibility to familiarize themselves with these processes and to manage data retention and removal from the service according to the customer’s policies.

-A full list of PCI DSS-ready {{site.data.keyword.cloud_notm}} Platform services, and options to request a PCI DSS AOC and SRM guide, can be found at the [IBM Cloud compliance page](https://www.ibm.com/cloud/compliance/industry).
+A full list of PCI DSS-ready {{site.data.keyword.cloud_notm}} Platform services, and options to request a PCI DSS AOC and SRM guide, can be found at the [IBM Cloud compliance page](https://www.ibm.com/cloud/compliance#Industry%20programs){: external}.

 ## Terms